Bernardo-MG/oauth-resource-server-example/src/site/markdown/usage.md

 # Usage

-First of all, start the application environment:
+Start Keycloak.
+It will be needed for authenticating:

 ```
 docker-compose -f docker/docker-compose.yml up
 ```

-This will start [a keycloak server](http://localhost:8090/) ready for the project.
-Go to the URL and use the user admin, with password admin, to add a new user to the bmg realm.
+Now you can open it at [http://localhost:8090/](http://localhost:8090/).
+Go there and, with the user admin/admin, add a new user to the bmg realm.

 Afterwards you can start the resource server: